mkcode92/codenames/README.md

 However, it can also be used to implement your own strategies or to get ideas in a running game.

+The notebook demonstrates how the package can be used.

 # Setup

 Requirements: